arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	>**Note**: The Windows Azure Emulator should start.

-1. Login to the application with the user you created in Exercise 3.
+1. Log into the application with the user you created in Exercise 3.

-1. Click the **Share** link in one of the private photos you've uploaded before.
+1. Click the **Share** link in one of the photos you have uploaded.
+If you have not, you can do it now.

 	![Sharing a photo with Stored Access Policy](Images/sharing-a-photo-with-stored-access-policy.png?raw=true "Sharing a photo with Stored Access Policy")